 1. Exercise several times per week

 Exercise is an excellent coping mechanism for stress because its benefits are twofold.
 First, exercise helps boost endorphins (the brain’s “feel good” chemicals) and combat the emotional effects of stress.
-Secondly, exercise helps improve your cardiovascular health and thus help protect your body from the harmful effects of stress, such as high blood pressure.
+Secondly, exercise improves cardiovascular health, thus helping to protect the body from the harmful effects of stress, such as high blood pressure.

 3. Keep an eye on caffeine intake

-Feeling like you don’t have control over your work can significantly contribute to your stress-related risk of stroke.
+Feeling a lack of control over one’s work can significantly contribute to the stress-related risk of stroke.
 A large study found that jobs with high demand and low control, such as a restaurant server, were associated with a 22% increased risk of stroke compared with low demand and high control jobs.

-It’s not always possible to change jobs or jump into a low demand career, though.
-But the good news is that you can control how you think and respond in these situations.
-By focusing on what you can control and managing your thoughts, you can help limit the harmful effects of work-related stress.
-Try talking to friends, family members, or a therapist to help manage your thoughts and stress level.
+While it is not always possible to change jobs or move into a low demand career, individuals can control how they think and respond in these situations.
+By focusing on the factors within one’s control and not worrying about things outside of their power, individuals can limit the harmful effects of work-related stress.

 Understanding the Link Between Stress and Stroke

-Chronic stress directly impacts the cardiovascular system, which damages the arteries when left unmanaged.
-Vascular damage can eventually lead to a stroke, which is a medical emergency caused by a clogged or burst artery in the brain.
+Chronic stress directly impacts the cardiovascular system, which can result in damage to the arteries when left unmanaged.
+This vascular damage can eventually lead to a stroke.

-Chronic stress most commonly comes from work, relationships, or financial struggle.
-While we cannot always control these situations, we can control how we respond.
-Choosing activities like exercise and deep breathing can help reduce stress levels and, as a result, reduce your risk of stroke.
+Chronic stress most commonly is related to work, relationships, or financial struggles.
+While these situations are not always within one’s control, individuals can control how they respond.
+Choosing activities like practicing exercise, mindfulness, and self-care can help reduce stress levels and, as a result, reduce one’s risk of stroke.